-Satisfactory performance in a degree program requires the completion of every course taken for graduate credit with a grade of at least a B- (70%).
+Satisfactory performance in a degree program requires the completion of every course taken for graduate credit with a grade of at least a B-.
 If a student fails to complete a graduate course in a satisfactory manner (i.e., receives a grade report of FZ or NCR in a course or receives a grade report below the minimum acceptable grade), then the college in which the student is registered may recommend to the GCTS the termination of registration and eligibility of that student.
-If the student is permitted to continue, he or she must repeat the relevant course, or an alternative course recommended by the college Graduate Director (for the MA) or Supervisor (for the PhD) and approved by the GCTS Coordinator, and obtain a satisfactory grade.
+If the student is permitted to continue, he or she must repeat the relevant course, or an alternative course recommended by the college Graduate Director (for the MA) or Supervisor (for the PhD) and approved by the GCTS Director, and obtain a satisfactory grade.
 The report for the course that was not completed in a satisfactory manner as well as the report for the repeated or alternative course will appear on the student's academic record.
+For repeated or alternate courses only, the original failing grade will not be counted in the student's CGPA.